 Tokyo (CNN) — Railway station hotels might be convenient, but they're often drab, unmemorable stops on a traveler's itinerary.
-But Japan's Tokyo Station Hotel stands out from this lackluster crowd and has been doing so for a century.
+But Japan's Tokyo Station Hotel stands out from this lackluster crowd and has been doing so for more than a century.

 Founded in November 1915, the small, high-end hotel is among the oldest still operating in Tokyo.
 Not bad for a city where earthquakes and wartime bombing have meant that there are few buildings more than 70 years old.
 It's also Japan's only hotel located inside a designated Important Cultural Property: Tokyo Station's 101-year-old Marunouchi Building.
 With rooms and facilities facing into the historic train station, Tokyo Station Hotel offers guests access to otherwise private corners of one of the capital's most iconic symbols.